Pensioner Visa (Pensionado)

 - 30% Discount on the rate of intercity buses, boats, ships and trains

-- 25% on the cost of their food in restaurants
+- 25% on the cost of food in restaurants

-- 15% Discount in fast food restaurant, if those are national or international franchises
+- 15% Discount in fast food restaurants, if those are national or international franchises

 - 15% Discount of the total bill for services in Hospitals and private clinics